buildingSMART/IFC4.x-IF/tests/STN01/README.md

 ### Control parameters
->:information_source: *add parameters/data that can be use to support the validation of import into a receiving application.
-Example: total length of one alignment, coordinates for end point of the alignment.*

 1. The total 2D length of the track alignment (horizontal projection) is 1029.3721 meters
 2. The total 3D length of the track alignment is 1029.3861 meters